cloudinary-developers/Build-a-Mini-Netflix-Clone-with-Vue/README.md

 In this lab, we will build out a **Mini Netflix** with Vue and Cloudinary in 10 minutes (possible less).
 Check out the live [Demo](https://stupefied-mirzakhani-71dd38.netlify.com/).

-Developers are constantly faced with challenges of building complex products every single day.
-And there are constraints on the time needed to build out the features of these products.
+Developers are challenged daily with building complex products and struggle with time constraints for delivering the features of these products.

 Engineering and Product managers want to beat deadlines for projects daily.
 CEOs want to roll out new products as fast as possible.
 Entrepreneurs need their MVPs like yesterday.
 With this in mind, what should developers do?